OneNote vs Google Keep (2026): Which Free Note App Wins?

 When to Use Both

-Capture in Keep; organize in OneNote.
-Keep for the bus-ride thought; OneNote for the desk-time write-up.
-Many users run both: pin Keep on the phone home screen, reserve OneNote for laptop work.
+Use Keep for capture and OneNote for organization.
+Keep handles the bus-ride thought.
+OneNote handles the desk-time write-up.
+Many users run both by pinning Keep on the phone home screen and reserving OneNote for laptop work.

 When to Pick Atlas